bread-board-coding/Hacktober-Fest-2022/README.md

 - Do not just re-edit the file or make some small changes this kind of PRs will not be accepted.

-- Do not add anyone else's work in this repository.It will leads to failure of your pull request.
+- Do not add anyone else's work in this repository.
+It will leads to failure of your pull request.

 - Do not make any other change except the changes you made.This may lead to strict actions against you!